-- □ If a student or staff member has been diagnosed with COVID-19 infection, the classroom or office will be vacated by personnel.
+- If a student or staff member has been diagnosed with COVID-19 infection, the classroom or office will be vacated by personnel.
 Windows will be opened to allow dilution of any airborne virus and doors to the area will be closed to prevent access by others.
 The East Rutherford Schools custodial staff will be notified of the location and that a COVID case has been confirmed. - Wherever possible, a period of 24 hours will occur to allow for airborne settling and natural virus attenuation.
 After a 24 hour period, custodians will return to the area and conduct enhanced cleaning and disinfection. - Electrostatic sprayers supplied with the GK Chlorinated Disinfecting Tablets EPA List N disinfectant will be used to spray impacted areas in accordance with manufacturer recommendations and training provided.

-Please note that whenever the state is in heightened alert (Orange or Red), electrostatic sprays will be applied daily. - Following electrostatic spray use, custodians will conduct cleaning and disinfection of high touch surfaces, walls, windows and flooring in impacted areas in accordance with training received. - □ Floors will be damp mopped or HEPA vacuum.
+- Following electrostatic spray use, custodians will conduct cleaning and disinfection of high touch surfaces, walls, windows and flooring in impacted areas in accordance with training received. - □ Floors will be damp mopped or HEPA vacuum.
 No dry sweeping will be conducted.